scourgemancer/collaborative-video-editor-prototype/README.md

 # README Collaborative Video Editor
-SWEN-444 Prototype project of an online video editor that allows groups to collaborate on editing videos.
-We are currently working on the beta version of the prototype.
-There is no need for any installations.
-You will need an up-to-date browser, preferably Chrome or Firefox, and an optional text editor.
-All you need to do is click on the main.html file and it will open up the beta version of the product prototype.
-There are no backend, only front-end.
+A group project for SWEN-444 of a prototype for an online video editor that allows groups to collaborate on editing videos.
+No instalation is required!
+The index.html file just needs to be opened in a modern web browser, such as Chrome or Firefox.

 Implemented functionalities include:
-1. Send a chat message, and see it appears on the chatbox.
+1. Sending chat messages, which appear in the chatbox.
-2. Choose export format, export platform, and exportation.
-3. Add a video.
-4. See a variety of edit tools.
-Tool labels will be revealed when hovered.
+2. Sharing videos to social media or saving them to your device.
+3. Adding new videos.
+4. Selecting tools to edit videos with.
+Each tool's name appears when their icon is hovered over.

 Unsupported features:
-1. Responsive design
-2. Add a real video
-3. Networking in chat and video editing (very high sophistication)
-4. Export a real video
-5. Export a video to a real social platform
+1. Adding a video that's new to the system.
-6. Usable edit tools
-7. 3 or more videos added can lead to modified interface
+2. Allowing groups to see each other's chat messages.
+3. Exporting the selected video.
+4. Sharing videos directly through social media instead of simple linking to their websites.
+5. Functional editing tools.
-8. Play or pause a video
+6. Playing or pausing a video.
-9. See video timeline, and audio timeline
-10. Search for videos

-This is a pretty sophisticated product if the all the real functionalities are implemented.
-The purpose of this prototype is to show the user interface purely.
-Functionalities may be added in the final prototypes.
+7. Seeing the selected video's timeline or audio timeline.
+8. Searching for specific videos.

+This project is not intended to be completed as a functional product.
+Our intent is only to produce a high-fidelity prototype so that we can evaluate it's theoretical user interface and experience.